 Once a potential suspect has been identified by the police, they may ask the composite-creating witness to view that suspect in a line-up or identity parade.
 Some research has found that composite creation enhances identification accuracy, when performance is compared with non-composite creating controls e.g., 11-12.
 Other research, primarily employing feature-based systems has found that composite creation negatively impacts identification performance e.g., 7, 9-10.
 If a composite is a poor likeness to the culprit, identification accuracy appears most susceptible 8, 10.
 This suggests that for creating witnesses, a facial composite may provide a more salient memory trace than that of the original suspect.
 Nevertheless, all other things being equal, the chances of a correct identification should be enhanced by the creation of a holistic system composite, as these are likely to be closer in likeness to the culprit than a feature-based composite.

 The research paradigm described here closely replicates a design and procedure used with young adult 8, 11, 31, child 8, and older adult 31 participants.
 Composite creating participant-witnesses and non-composite creating controls view an initial ‘culprit-actor’ crime scene video.
 After a delay, the participant-witnesses construct a holistic system facial composite.
 Subsequently, after a further delay, all participants attempt to identify the suspect from a video line-up, the technology used in virtually all of approximately 110,000 formal identification procedures per annum in the UK 2, 32.
+The mean delay between crime scene video viewing and line-up will be equal for both groups.
 Based on a large body of empirical research, there is an ongoing debate as to the best procedure for conducting a line-up.
 Some researchers have argued in favour of sequential line-ups over the alternative simultaneous line-ups e.g., 33-34.
 Others have an opposing view e.g., 35-36.
 However, correct identification rates are higher from video line-ups than the often recommended US sequential procedure 37-38.
 Regardless, the methodology described here has strong ecological validity as it closely matches procedures used in real police investigations, and could be adapted for use with different line-up types.
 Methods of ensuring that the line-up is ‘fair’ to the suspect are also described 39-40.
-In addition, the holistic composite system employed is the standard used by the majority of UK police forces, the interviewing techniques are those normally used by police composite operators, and the video line-ups were constructed by the London Metropolitan Police Service as though a real investigation, following guidelines in the Police and Criminal Evidence Act (PACE) Codes of Practice (Code D), which proscribes police identification procedures in England and Wales 41.
+In addition, the holistic composite system employed is the standard used by the majority of UK police forces, the interviewing techniques are those normally used by police composite operators, and the video line-ups were constructed by the London Metropolitan Police Service as though a real investigation, following guidelines in the Police and Criminal Evidence Act (PACE) Codes of Practice (Code D), which prescribes police identification procedures in England and Wales 41.
 Furthermore, the design is flexible, allowing for the measurement of alternative variables that might impact on composite quality and identification accuracy (e.g., composite system, culprit-actor gender, age, or ethnicity; delay between procedures).